Duodenal Switch Surgery in Tijuana, Mexico

 Duodenal switch is not a very commonly done procedure for most bariatric surgeons.
 It’s also known as a biliopancreatic diversion with duodenal switch (BPD-DS) and is reserved only for those who need bariatric surgery the most.

-How Duodenal Switch Works
+How Duodenal Switch Surgery Works

 Duodenal switch surgery is a variation of another procedure, called biliopancreatic diversion.
-But the duodenal switch leaves a larger portion of the stomach intact, including the pyloric valve, which regulates the release of stomach contents into the small intestine.
+However, the duodenal switch leaves a larger portion of the stomach intact, including the pyloric valve, which regulates the release of stomach contents into the small intestine.

-Foods mix with stomach acid, then move down into the duodenum, where they mix with bile from the gall bladder and digestive juices from the pancreas.
+As the name suggests, the duodenal switch also keeps a small part of the duodenum (the first part of the small intestine) in the digestive system.
+Foods mix with stomach acid, then move down into the duodenum, where they mix with bile from the gallbladder and digestive juices from the pancreas.

 Unlike the restrictive part of the surgery, the intestinal bypass part of the duodenal switch is partially reversible if you are one of the people who experience malabsorptive complications.

-Who is a Good Candidate for Duodenal Switch?
+Who Is A Good Candidate For Duodenal Switch?

 Pre-Surgery Considerations for the Duodenal Switch

-– Additional pre-operative evaluations may be necessary for the heart and lungs.
+– Additional preoperative evaluations may be necessary for the heart and lungs.

 – Not drinking alcohol for at least 48 hours before weight loss surgery.